dancewithtruth/boards/README.md

 You may need to run `chmod +x ./start.sh` locally since your host machine is mounted onto the container and will need access to the `start.sh` script to start the backend server.

+## Development

+The `docker-compose.yml` file loads in env vars for the server and frontend containers in their respective `.env` files.
+Depending on the `ENV` env varaible, the containers will either boot up in development or production mode.
+The server uses [air](https://github.com/cosmtrek/air) and the frontend uses `next dev`.

 ## Database Migrations

 Database migrations are run using [`golang-migrate`](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate).